thoughtbot/testing-rails/book/types_of_tests/feature_specs/viewing_the_homepage.md

 link = create(:link)
 ```

-To setup our test, we create a link using FactoryGirl's `.create` method, which
+To setup our test, we create a link using FactoryBot's `.create` method, which
 instantiates a new `Link` object with our (currently non-existent) factory
 definition and persists it to the database.

-`.create` is loaded into the global context in `spec/support/factory_girl.rb`:
+`.create` is loaded into the global context in `spec/support/factory_bot.rb`:

 ```
-config.include FactoryGirl::Syntax::Methods
+config.include FactoryBot::Syntax::Methods
 ```

 While we'll be calling `.create` in the global context to keep our code cleaner,
-you may see people calling it more explicitly: `FactoryGirl.create`.
+you may see people calling it more explicitly: `FactoryBot.create`.
 This is
 simply a matter of preference, and both are acceptable.

 Now, we'll need to add a factory definition for our `Link` class in